 The Tapping Block

 A tapping block (in conjunction with a rubber mallet) allows you to distribute equal force across the tongue without any damage to the wood.
 For best results, slide the block along the row using tapping strokes to engage the tongue and groove.

 The pull bar allows you pull planks together in tight areas – such as installing the last plank up against the wall.
 The curved end wraps around the edge closest to the wall and then the mallet is struck against the opposite end of the pull bar, forcing the joint together.

 With all your prep work done, you’re ready to start the actual installation of the floating floor.
-Stay tuned for the 3rd and last post in this series on how we installed our engineered floating hardwood floor in our recently finished basement.
+This 3rd and last post in this series explains how we installed our engineered floating hardwood floor in our recently finished basement.